 Elected Fellow of the American Association for the Advancement of Science (AAAS), Professor Choucri is the author and/or editor of twelve books, most recently Cyberpolitics in International Relations (2012) and International Relations in the Cyber Age: The Co-Evolution Dilemma, with David D. Clark (2019).
 She directs CyberPolitics@MIT and the related knowledge and networking system CyberWorld.
 Both initiatives are rooted in the cyber-inclusive view of international relations introduced by the MIT-Harvard project on Explorations in Cyber International Relations (ECIR), for which she served as principal investigator.

 Dr. Choucri’s international activities include two terms as President of the Scientific Advisory Committee of UNESCO's Management of Social Transformation Program, and many years as Associate Director of MIT's Technology and Development Program.
-She collaborated with scholars and policy analysts in many countries, including Algeria, Canada, Colombia, Egypt, France, Germany, Greece, Honduras, Japan, Kuwait, Mexico, Pakistan, Qatar, Sudan, Switzerland, Syria, Tunisia, Turkey, United Arab Emirates and Yemen.
+She is a member of the European Academy of Science and has collaborated with scholars and policy analysts in many countries, including: Algeria, Canada, Colombia, Egypt, France, Germany, Greece, Honduras, Japan, Kuwait, Mexico, Pakistan, Qatar, Sudan, Switzerland, Syria, Tunisia, Turkey, United Arab Emirates and Yemen.